thomasgtaylor/how.wtf/content/blog/2024-01-07-serverless-fastapi-with-aws-lambda-api-gateway-and-aws-cdk.md

 ### Deploy the stack

-Before deploying, ensure that Docker is running.
+Before deploying, ensure that _Docker is running_.

 ```shell
 cdk deploy